To Share in the Sufferings of Christ - Part 1

 And interceded for the transgressors.
 (Isaiah 53:11-12)

-As we consider our share in Christ’s sufferings according to our Father’s will for our lives, we can recall from Paul’s teaching that now during this present time, we know and we understand only in part, but the day is coming when we will know and understand fully what God was accomplishing through the sufferings that we endured (1 Corinthians 13:9, 12).
-In that day, we too will be satisfied, and we will be overjoyed as we share in the glory of our Lord for eternity (1 Peter 4:13).
+When we consider our share in the sufferings of Christ, those undeserved sufferings and losses that our sovereign God allows to affect our lives according to His will and plan for each of us, we can understand such things now only in part.
+But the day is coming when we will know and understand fully what God was accomplishing for us through our sufferings (1 Corinthians 13:12).
+In that day, we too will be satisfied, and we will be overjoyed as we share in the glory of our Lord for eternity (1 Peter 4:12-13).

 For related Bible studies, click on the links below: